 In the first two years of life, kids don’t need (and shouldn’t really eat) candy or high sugar treats at all (with the exception of birthday cake of course).
-From ages two to four-years-old, kids aren’t old enough to manage their candy stash on their own, so it’s best if you help them by coming up with a daily amount of candy that seems fair (maybe it’s one, two, or four depending on age) and allowing your child to decide when they are going to have it (it could be for dessert after lunch, as part of a snack in the afternoon, or even WITH a meal).
-For kids ages four and up, they are likely ready to manage and store their own stash with the expectation that they will adhere to the daily amounts that were negotiated and eat their candy in a designated area (usually the kitchen table where there are few distractions).
+They’re nutrient needs are too big, and their tummies too little.
+From ages two to four years old, kids aren’t old enough to manage their candy stash on their own, so it’s best if you help them by coming up with a daily amount of candy that seems fair (maybe it’s one, two, or four depending on age) and allowing your child to decide when they are going to have it (it could be for dessert after lunch, as part of a snack in the afternoon, or even WITH a meal).
+You can be flexible of course, but the point is, you manage the stash.
+For kids ages four and up, they are likely ready to manage and store their own stash with the expectation that they will adhere to the boundaries that were negotiated and eat their candy in a designated area (usually the kitchen table where there are few distractions).

-#7 Let them make mistakes:
+#7 Let them learn: